-And if your need for power and status mean you feel the need to call yourself “Chief …” something, do be aware that 90% of normal people will think you are a bit of an ego-centric dickhead.
-Which if you feel the need to spend what is essentially public money on Cartier watches is probably correct.
+And if your need for status means you need to call yourself “Chief …” something, remember most people think that title sounds pompous and self-important.
+Is that what you want?
+Maybe if you feel the need to spend public money on Cartier watches is probably fair enough.
 Though maybe, Daniel Ricciardo, Chief Optimism Officer at OPTUS can just about get away with it.

-But anyway, back to Three-brains, and one of the ways we work at being smart and clever is to read widely.
+But anyway, back to Three-Brains.
+One of the ways we try to stay clever is reading widely.
 We read books on all types of topics.
 Because the more you know, the more you grow, right?

-So, we take the approach of the polymath and take opportunities to learn different and divergent ways of thinking.
-And this week, we want to share lessons from books we’ve read recently.
-They’ve given us some marketing inspiration, and we hope this article does the same for you.
+We like the polymath approach.
+It helps us learn different and divergent ways of thinking.
+And this week, we want to share lessons from 3 of our favourite recent reads.
+They’ve given us some marketing inspiration.
+We hope these little summaries do the same for you.

 Alchemy - Rory Sutherland

-To set the scene, he’s a well-known advertising guru, being Vice Chairman of the advertising agency, Ogilvy.
-And if we remember rightly, he set up and lead the behavioural science arm of that business, and presents at many conferences.
+To set the scene, he’s a well-known advertising guru in his role as Vice Chairman of the Ogilvy agency.
+He set up and leads the behavioural science arm of that business, and presents at many conferences.